 You will get to know your neighbours and their children really well.
 You can also help them with cooking, ploughing, milking cows and goats.
 You eat what they grow so this is real green living where the gentler pace of the sun and seasons dictates life.
 The children in your village will love playing games whilst the adults will enjoy spending time chatting and practising their English, usually whilst drinking lots of tea.

 There may or may not be electricity, or running water but you will have a ‘loo’ and private washing area.
-Other AV volunteers will be in villages nearby.
+If you are on a group program, you will live with another volunteer, and other AV volunteers will be in villages nearby.

 India is a vast country with lots of exciting and beautiful places to visit beyond the Darjeeling district, which you won’t have a chance to see on your weekends alone.

 From our experience travelling is often when problems occur, from lost passports to getting ill – that’s why we offer this extra travel time to ensure that you experience as much as possible but with the continued 24/7 support from us whilst you do so.

 What can you do in India?